Here are all the winners from the 2024 Grammys – rolling list

 Drake & 21 Savage – ‘Rich Flex’

 Killer Mike ft.
-André 3000, Future, and Eryn Allen Kane – ‘Scientists & Engineers’
+André 3000, Future, and Eryn Allen Kane – ‘Scientists & Engineers’ – winner

 Best Rap Song